Welcome to UCCH Youth Ministries!!

 Other music groups open to youth are: Chancel Choir, Chancel Bells, Iglesia Band, UCCH Brass and Strings Ensembles, and the Ambassadors Jazz Band.
 All Youth Choir members are encouraged to attend Voice for Life training sessions, which are at 3 pm each Sunday.

-For more information on our youth program, contact Youth Director Katherine Henderson, firstname.lastname@example.org.
+For more information on our youth program, contact the Minister for Youth and Young Adult Initiatives Ian McPherson, firstname.lastname@example.org.